redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 **Real-time inventory (retail)**

-In real-time inventory retail, the key question is product availability, "What is available where?"
+In real-time inventory retail, the key question is product availability: "What is available where?"
 The challenges with such projects are performance and accuracy.
 RediSearch allows for real-time searching and aggregations over millions of store/SKU combinations.

 Establish real-time event capture from legacy inventory system to RediSearch.
 Have several inventory services query RediSearch.
 Use combined queries, for example, item counts, price ranges, categories, and locations.
 Use geo-distributed search (Active-Active).